Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

 \paragraph{Efficient computation.} Conveniently, we can compute $\Mbf_t$ in \autoref{eqn:ols} for $t=1, \ldots T$ in parallel or sequentially.
 To compute them in parallel, we solve a batch of $T$ independent linear systems.
 To compute them sequentially, we note that $(\Kbf_t\transpose\Kbf_t)\inverse = (\Kbf_{t-1}\transpose \Kbf_t + \kbf_t\kbf_t\transpose)\inverse$, allowing us to autoregressively compute the inverses via the Woodbury matrix identity.
 The sequential form is known as online linear regression or recursive least squares (RLS) \citep{Haykin2014AdaptiveFilterTheory}.
-Thus during training we can use the parallel form, and during testing we can unroll the recurrence into a recurrent neural network.
-In prior deep learning literature, this kind of unweighted linear regression layer has been called an intention layer \citep{Garnelo2023ExploringSpaceKeyValueQuery} and a mesa-layer \citep{vonOswald2023UncoveringMesaoptimizationAlgorithms}, though not motivated by associative memory.
+Thus during training we can parallelize across the sequence axis by solving a batch of $T$ linear systems, and during testing we can unroll the recurrence into a recurrent neural network.
+In prior deep learning literature, this idea of linear-regression-as-a-layer has been explored by \citet{Garnelo2023ExploringSpaceKeyValueQuery} and \citet{vonOswald2023UncoveringMesaoptimizationAlgorithms} under the names ``intention'' and ``mesa-layer'', respectively, motivated by heuristic similarities to softmax attention, rather than deriving them from first principles via enforcing associative recall as we do here.

-\paragraph{Nonlinear associative memory.} So far we have only considered \emph{linear} associative memory implemented by linear functions $\linearfunctions$ which have limited expressiveness.
-We can derive \emph{nonlinear} memories by using a feature map $\phi: \reals^\dkey \to \reals^\dphi$, replacing each key $\kbf_i$ with $\phi(\kbf_i)$.
+\paragraph{Nonlinear associative memory.} So far we have only considered \emph{linear} associative memory implemented by linear functions in $\linearfunctions$, which have limited expressiveness.
+We can derive \emph{nonlinear} memory by using a feature map $\phi: \reals^\dkey \to \reals^\dphi$, replacing each key $\kbf_i$ with $\phi(\kbf_i)$.
 Then our function class is defined by $\Mcal_{\phi} = \{\memory \mid \memory(\kbf) = \Mbf\phi(\kbf),\ \Mbf \in \reals^{\dval\times\dphi}\}$ and we solve the least-squares objective $\argmin_{\Mbf} \sum_{i=1}^t\norm{\vbf_i - \Mbf \phi(\kbf_i)}_2^2/2$.
 Solving this least squares objective for $\Mbf$ results in an optimal associative memory that is nonlinear with respect to the input keys.
 Parameterizing associative memory with a nonlinear feature map has a long history, dating back to \citet{Poggio1975OptimalNonlinearAssociative} which found polynomial feature maps to be highly effective, consistent with more recent works \citep{Zhang2023HedgehogPorcupineExpressive,Arora2024SimpleLinearAttention}.

 If we make the same crude approximation as linear attention of disregarding the covariance among $\{\phi(\kbf_i)\}_{i=1}^t$, we arrive at a suboptimal nonlinear memory.
 Thus, recent works that apply linear attention with a nonlinear feature map, such as \citet{Schlag2021LinearTransformersAre,Kasai2021FinetuningPretrainedTransformers,Zhang2023HedgehogPorcupineExpressive,Chen2024DiJiangEfficientLarge}, and others, can be understood within our framework as suboptimal nonlinear memory as well.